-While HDMI ports are very common among monitors, certain monitors, particularly the older monitors, do not feature an HDMI port at all.
+While HDMI ports are ubiquitous among monitors, specific monitors, particularly older ones, do not feature an HDMI port.

-Which begs the question, “how to connect monitor with no HDMI ports?”.
-Fortunately, there is a very easy solution to this.
-Basically you can use a different port or video interface adapter.
+This begs the question, “how do you connect a monitor with no HDMI ports?”
+Fortunately, there is a straightforward solution to this.
+You can use a different port or video interface adapter.

-The adapters can be small dongle or an entire cable that turns the HDMI on one to another interface on the other.
-Options include HDMI-to-VGA, HDMI-to-DVI etc cables and adapters.
+The adapters can be a small dongle or an entire cable that turns the HDMI from one interface to another.
+Options include HDMI-to-VGA, HDMI-to-DVI, etc., lines, and adapters.

 Most Multimedia Devices Use HDMI Ports

-Most of the source devices like a laptop, gaming consoles, Blu-Ray player, set-top boxes and so on, output the video/audio through HDMI ports.
+Most source devices, like laptops, gaming consoles, Blu-Ray players, set-top boxes, and so on, output video/audio through HDMI ports.

-Unless if you have an old laptop, for instance, you will not find any other video output port other than an HDMI port.
+For instance, unless you have an old laptop, you will not find any video output port other than an HDMI port.

-The same goes for the modern gen gaming consoles, set-top boxes and even Chromecast
+The same goes for modern-gen gaming consoles, set-top boxes, and even Chromecast.

-Hence, if you have a monitor that is missing an HDMI port for input, then you may find yourself in a pickle.
+Hence, if you have a monitor missing an HDMI port for input, you may find yourself in a pickle.

 Also Read: What is HDMI Input Used For?